adammurdoch/build-builder/README.md

 ### Current limitations

 - The Android application does not actually work.
 The other applications can be installed and executed.
-    - The `R` and other generated classes are not referenced.
     - No annotation processors are used.
     - No Java library projects are included.
 - There are no external dependencies.